nazarsosyak/adav-group/example.md

 **initiate**, **amplify**, or **propagate** financial stress within the market.

-**Infection state classification**
+### Infection state classification

 In parallel, each entity is assigned a health state based on its return dynamics over the outbreak window.

-An entity is labeled **sick** if its daily return crosses the **−5% over a day** threshold.
+1. An entity is labeled **directly sick** if its daily return crosses the **−5% threshold**.
-Entities that maintain strong connections with sick nodes (through correlation or causal exposure) are classified as **at risk**.
+2. Entities that maintain strong connections with sick nodes (through correlation or causal exposure) are classified as **sick by contagion**.
-Over time, entities may **recover** if stress subsides, while those that never meet the infection criteria remain **healthy**.
+3. Over time, entities may **recover** if their daily returns are positive for three consecutive days.

-These definitions remain fixed across all case files, ensuring that differences between outbreaks arise from market structure and dynamics.
+4. Those that never meet the infection criteria remain **healthy**.

 In each case file, we apply the same investigative procedure: we examine market behavior during the outbreak window,